 Every time the user queries back the data using the

 glGetCompressed.* functions, these compressed data are returned as they are, in the format the user expects.

 The driver then creates internally an empty shadow miptree, of the decompressed format we were using before, that is chained to the one with the compressed data.

-And after that every time that the compressed miptree is modified or filled with new data, the driver flags it so that the shadow be updated accordingly.
-Before every draw call that involves compressed ETC/EAC textures on Gen7 GPUs, the driver checks if the miptrees have been flagged and if they have it decompresses the pixels of their levels/slices filling the corresponding shadows.
-Then it sends the shadows to the GPU.
+After that, every time that the compressed miptree is modified or filled with new data, the driver flags it in order to update the shadow tree accordingly before rendering.
+And so, before every draw call that involves compressed ETC/EAC textures on Gen7 GPUs, the driver checks if their miptrees have been flagged, and if so, it decompresses the pixels of their levels/slices filling the corresponding shadow miptrees.
+Then it sends the shadow miptrees to the GPU.

 This way, the GPU will always sample decompressed data, but other operations that involve the original data can still be performed, and as a result more GL calls can be supported.
 Note that the reason that the update of the shadow trees takes place right before the rendering is to make sure that the texture data are always up to date (which is important after a copy operation for example).

 - The obvious one: most user programs run well, without crashes as most GL calls are now supported and work with the compressed ETC/EAC data.

 - Conformance tests that were previously failing now pass (

 - We were able to enable the OES_copy_image extension on Gen 7 (147 more vk-gl-cts and piglit tests have passed)